The Manor of Blakewell

 Sir John de Punchardon, Knt., 6th Lord of Blakewell, son and heir of Sir William II was the last of the direct male line.
 Mention of him is frequently made in various documents down to 1296.
 It seems to be sure that until the death of Sir John, the male line with all the Devonshire possessions also held the Lordship of Blakewell.

 Sir John left three daughters as co-heiresses: Ermegard, heiress of Heanton Punchardon, wife of Sir Philip de Beaumont, Mabil, wife of Sir Henry Raleigh, Pilton and Margery, who married twice, firstly Sir Richard Beauple of Langkey and secondly Joel de Buckenton.
 The Heanton Punchardon estate which included the Manor of Blakewell went to the oldest daughter Ermegard and with her into the Beaumont family.

 In 1407 the Manor of Blakewell was held by Sir William Beaumont, Knt., High Sheriff of Devon in 1399, 9th Lord of Blakewell, and Lord of other manors of the Punchardons.
-The last record of the Manor of Blakewell was in 1411.
+The last recorded reference to the Manor and Lordship of Blakewell was in 1411.
 Thomas Pyllond held Blakewell as two messuages and one carucate as a 1/2 fee of Sir William Beaumont.
-The Lordship of Blakewell is not recorded again.
+Thereafter, the Lordship title laid dormant.

-In 2010, Joerg Hubert and Regina Dumke became the rightful successors as 11th Lord and Lady of Blakewell.
-The Lord and Lady obtain the title and all associated hereditary rights of the Lordship of Blakewell in Devon.
+In 2010, Jörg Hubert and Regina Dumke became the rightful successors as 11th Lord and Lady of Blakewell.
+The Lord and Lady obtain the title and all associated hereditary rights of the Lordship of the Manor of Blakewell in Devon.